fablabedp/fablabedp-wiki/rhino.md

 ## Closing Open Meshs

+0. Use `Dir` and `UnifyMeshNormals` to check normals and flip as necessary.
 1. Ensure all faces are joined into single mesh with `Join`
 2. Try a combination of `UnifyMeshNormals`, `RebuildMeshNormals`, `MatchMeshEdge`, `RebuildMesh`, ` CullDegenerateMeshFaces`, `AlignVertices`